Researching impacts of injury on the worker

 The Alliance shared research findings through publications and reports, conference presentations, community forums and the play “Easy Money”.

+Many of the collaborations have been continued by the Bancroft Institute.
 Archives of the RAACWI Initiative are held by Injured Workers’ Consultants.

 Informal community forums or conferences explored issues through presentations on recent research, analysis, discussion (and humour):